richiewebgate/volumio-mqtt/README.md

 config.js is listed in the .gitignore list and will not be overwritten when you pull from the git repository.

-# Install PM" process manager
+# Install PM2 process manager
-Optional: You can use PM2 to run this script automatically on each reboot
+Optional: You can use PM2 to run this script automatically on each reboot.

 $ sudo npm install pm2 -g

-$ sudo pm2 startup
+$ pm2 startup

+[PM2] Init System found: systemd
+[PM2] To setup the Startup Script, copy/paste the following command: sudo env PATH=$PATH:/bin /lib/node_modules/pm2/bin/pm2 startup systemd -u volumio --hp /home/volumio

 $ pm2 start pm2-process.json
 $ pm2 list
 $ pm2 save

 # MQTT Topics: